Dungur: Description

-The remains of the mansion and its associated building are limited to the lowest levels and the podium, covering about 3,250 square meters.
-During its prime, a double staircase led into the entrance of the complex, which opened into one of the courtyards surrounding the central structure.
+The remains of the Dungur structure and its associated buildings are limited to the lowest levels and the podium, covering about 3,250 square meters.
+In its heyday, a double staircase led to the entrance of the complex, which opened into one of the courtyards surrounding the central structure.

-In the associated buildings a number of stone piers were recovered, "presumably for supporting wooden columns or floors", and brickwork which might be evidence of a hypocaust.
+In the associated buildings a number of stone piers were recovered, "presumably for supporting wooden columns or floors", and brickwork which may be evidence of a hypocaust.
 However, the purpose of these buildings is unclear.
 Stuart Munro-Hay notes, "The 'rooms' with stone piers have no doorways, and the piers presumably supported floors, but occasional divisions on the same level do have doorways, implying that not all the lower level was merely a podium for a higher floor level.
 Possibly some rooms were entered from within by ladders."